simonsobs/ocs/docs/agents/host_master.rst

 Configuration File Examples
 ---------------------------

-The Host Master Agent is an optional component.
+The Host Manager Agent is an optional component.
 In order to function properly, it requires that site_config be in use.
 It should be listed in the SCF like other agents.
 There should only be a single HMA per host definition block.